You don't need TypeScript

 It means that the language has very strict typing rules,

-meaning you will not have issues like buffer overflow, like in the programming languages C and C++
+meaning you will not have issues like buffer overflows, like in low leven programming languages such as C and C++

 Some TypeScript advocates will call this a "poor mans type checker".
 But TypeScript will however not help you here, you still have to explicitly check for NaN.